-P4wn, a javascript chess engine
+p4wn, a smallish javascript chess engine

 News